 Meanwhile in a letter to the local jewellery industry on November 20, Expertise Events managing director Gary Fitz-Roy said he decided to launch the Fair after the Jewellers Association of New Zealand (JANZ) asked him to “assess the viability of an international standard trade fair”.

-“The success of JANZ as an association, which is affiliated with the larger NZ Retailers Association, has been exceptional and they are now wishing to further strengthen the Association’s position by taking the next step to have a fair that truly represents the needs of retailers in New Zealand,” he said.
+“The success of JANZ as an association, which is affiliated with the larger NZ Retailers Association, has been exceptional and they are now wishing to further strengthen the Association’s position by taking the next step to have a fair that truly represents the needs of retailers in New Zealand,”

 “The New Zealand Jewellery Fair will be a high-class trade exhibition, with complete modular stands as well as custom-built areas,” he said.

-“We will also replicate a lot of our recent innovations at the Sydney Fair including a walk-in foyer with full graphics, product showcases, easy registration and
+“We will also replicate a lot of our recent innovations at the Sydney Fair including a walk-in foyer with full graphics, product showcases, easy registration and feature displays.”

 In another letter, dated December 10, Fitz-roy said the Fair’s initial confirmed bookings (with contracts and paid bookings) had exceeded the company’s expectations.